tsgates/arch-wiki-markdown/wiki/Burning_Xbox_360_games_with_linux.md

 Notes
 -----

+Warning:It seems that removing these parameters from the command line for XGD1/2 burning will set a wrong layer break and make your backup broken.

 To fix error "...INVALID FIELD IN PARAMETER LIST..." you need to omit these options from the command line: